 - 1 tsp fresh ground Mexican canela(cinnamon) or already ground cinnamon

 To Start: Preheat oven to 350ºF.

-3. Bake in preheated oven until lightly browned, about 12 to 14 minutes.
-While cookies are cooling, mix sugar with cinnamon.
+Bake in preheated oven until lightly browned, about 12 to 14 minutes.
+While cookies are cooling, mix the 1/2 cup of sugar with 1 tsp of canela (cinnamon).
 Carefully dip each cookie into the cinnamon sugar mixture.
 Cool completely and store in airtight container.
 Yields up to 2 dozen small cookies.

 The hojarascas are extremely fragile when warm.
 So please wait until they have cooled to dip them in the cinnamon/sugar mixture.